Tooth loss is a surprisingly common problem

 What are Dental Implants?

-Dental implants are the closest substitute you can get to natural teeth.
+Dental implants are the closest substitute you can get to a natural tooth.
 Up to 3 million people in the U.S. use implants to improve their smiles, eat more comfortably, and fill out their faces for a healthier look.
 A dental tooth implant can replace a single tooth or multiple teeth.

 Our satisfied implant patients exceed national averages of a 98% success rate.
 That means rock-solid support for your dental restoration – quite an improvement over an ill-fitting fixed bridge.